A fast and stable approximate maximum-likelihood method for template fits: Weighted templates and weighted data

 \section{Weighted templates and weighted data}

 In practice, the data and the simulation samples may be weighted.
 Simulations are often weighted to reduce discrepancies between the simulated and the real experiment, or as a form of importance sampling.
 Data may be weighted to correct losses from finite detection efficiency.
-In both cases, a count $n$ is replaced by a sum of weights $\sum_i w_i$.
-Barlow and Beeston discuss this case in their paper and show how the exact likelihood can be adapted to this case, but their solution is not complete since it does not handle the additional variance introduced by weights of varying size.
-A full solution is given here which is asymptotically valid.
+In both cases, a count is replaced by a sum of weights, $\sum_i w_i$.
+Barlow and Beeston discuss this case in their paper and show how the exact likelihood can be adapted, but their solution is not complete since it does not handle the additional variance introduced by having weights of varying size.
+A better approximate solution is given here, which is correct in the asymptotic limit of large samples.